 A typical British Christmas will involve cold, crisp weather, meaning your child’s skin can dry out.
 This is bad for eczema and can cause it to spread.
 It’s easy to slip out of your usual routine over the Christmas period, so make sure that you apply your child’s emollients regularly and dress your child in thin multiple layers so they feel comfortable.
 See our top tips for dealing with baby eczema throughout the winter and clothing an eczema child.
 The dark weather means most people get the candles out – this could trigger eczema in children if the candles are scented or if you have a log fire or even potpourri.

 All it takes is awareness and a bit of forward planning to ensure your child has wonderful eczema and allergy-free Christmas.

-Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child (and favourite allergy-friendly recipes), we also manufacture and sell our unique stay-on scratch mitts and pjs for itchy babies, toddlers and children.
+Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child (and favourite allergy-friendly recipes), we also manufacture and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers and children.
 We now stock sizes from 0-adult years in a range of colours.
-Visit our main website for more information.
+Visit our webshop for more information.